ujji7/eldians/FEATURES.md

   * At the beginning of each day, the onHold attribute is changed to false, as a new day has begun.

 The unique id's must begin with 1 and increase as more and more games are added.
-If another game is written into the system with the same unique id as a previous one, it will not be added to the system.
+If another game is written into the system with the same unique id as one that has already been created, it will not be added to the system.

 If any game object does not follow the specifications, it will not be added to the system.
 If the entire game file does not follow the specified format, aka an empty file, a file with just ","